Dynamics and Shocks from H$\alpha$ Emission of Nearby Galaxy Mergers: Discussion

 \section{Discussion}

 Production of shocks is the result of complex processes and can not be reduced to simple correlations like the ones in Figure \ref{fig:obssys:modeltrend}.
-In particular, during the coalescence, violent relaxation, random orbital crossings, and the return of tidally striped material may agitate the ISM so much that the shocked gas in the remnant loses memory of the orbit of merging galaxies.
 However, before coalescence, between the first and second passages, the processes that produce shocks can generally be categorized into two modes \citep{Cox2004GeneratingMergers,Soto:2012hm}.

-The first mode is initiated by a tidal impulse.
-The tidal impulse at the time of the first pericenter derives the rotating gas in the discs to flow in toward the center of the interacting galaxies \citep{Mihos1994TriggeringMergers,Barnes:1996bna}.
-The inflowing gas may collide with the gas at lower orbits, and if the collision is fast enough, shocks can be produced.
-The inflowing gas may also reach the core of the galaxies and trigger or enhance starbursts or AGN, which produce fast outflowing material that can collide with the ISM on their way out and produce shocks.
-In this mode shocks are produced a few dynamical times after the tidal impulse kicks in.
-This mode is a side effect of the gravitational tidal impulse during a close passage, so factors that affect the strength of the tidal force should affect the shock production through this mode.

-In this mode of shock production, pericentric distance and initial disc orientation should strongly affect the amount shocks.
-We know that the tidal response is proportional to the inverse cube of the distance to the perturber, so a factor of two in pericentric separation changes the tidal impulse by a factor of eight.
-In prograde encounters tidally induced inflows are even more prominent, because the tidal force pushes or pulls the rotating material in the same direction during the pericentric passage, and the resulting effect of tides is maximized.
-Therefore, in prograde mergers with small pericentric separation, we expect to find stronger shocks produced through the first mode, and the amount of shock should increase with time since pericenter.

-In a second mode, sometimes, the geometry of galactic encounter allows the ISM of the two gas rich discs to directly collide with each other.
+In the tidal mode, the tidal impulse at the time of the first pericenter triggers the shock producing processes, so factors that affect the strength of the tidal force should affect the shock production through this mode.
+For example, smaller pericentric distance and prograde initial disc orientation should increase the production of shocks via the tidal mode, for they enhance the gravitational tidal effect.
+In the direct collision mode, the geometry of galactic encounter allows the ISM of the two gas rich discs to directly collide with each other.
 For this to take place, the two discs should have small enough distance at the pericenter, so that the discs and not just the dark matter halos cross during the first passage.
 The shocks are produced immediately, and decay as they cool down through radiation.
-Unlike the other mode of shock production, this one is less likely to happen in prograde discs, because the overlapping rotating material moves in the same direction in prograde discs.
-Therefore, In this mode of shock production, one expects to find more shocks in retrograde and polar discs interacting with small pericentric separation, and these shocks should become less prominent with time since pericenter.